dberliner/ILI9341/README.md

 This library is platform independent and uses optional hooks.
 All hook are simply not called if NULL
 - reset_pin, dc_pin, cs_pin | Set the respective pins
 - delay | Delay microseconds
-- sendbyte | Writes a single byte of data
+- sendbyte | Writes a single byte of data.
+The implementation does not have to immediately send the data and may buffer it for sending in bulk.
-- commit | Ran after an entire command is sent via sentbyte.
-Optional if sendbyte actually sends over the wire and is blocking

-TODO: Make driver model make sense for async transfers eg. DMA
+- commit | Send all remaining data in the buffer

 ### Usage
 TODO: Explain the driver here